italankin/adbc/README.md

 `adbc` requires `ncurses` library.

-A binary is build with this command:
+A binary can be built with this command:

 ```sh
 $ gcc adbc.c -lncurses -o adbc